Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Carbon Minimization: Holistic Design Exploration

+\if 0 When used for renewable energy storage purposes, 60\% DoD would imply 27 years of battery lifetime at 10000 cycles with 1 cycle per day.
+In this setting, other degradation factors would come in to play before reaching the 27 years of lifespan.
+Overall, tuning DoD can reduce the battery in the range of 3-9\% depending on the region and 5\% on average. \fi

-\textit{Renewables + CAS.} Carbon-aware scheduling provides an alternative to batteries, increasing 24/7 coverage by 1\% to 21\% across geographic regions. \CarbonExplorer finds that deploying 6\% to 76\% additional server capacity allows the scheduler to move computation from periods when renewable energy is scarce to periods when it is abundant, thereby reducing the datacenter's overall carbon footprint.
+\textbf{Renewables + CAS.} Carbon-aware scheduling provides an alternative to batteries, increasing 24/7 coverage by 1\% to 21\% across geographic regions. \CarbonExplorer finds that deploying 6\% to 76\% additional server capacity allows the scheduler to move computation from periods when renewable energy is scarce to periods when it is abundant, thereby reducing the datacenter's overall carbon footprint.
 However, carbon-aware scheduling is constrained by the degree of workload flexibility and the number of provisioned servers available to process deferred jobs.
 Due to these constraints, scheduling alone is insufficient for full 24/7 coverage in regions characterized by many days with near zero renewable energy (e.g., wind in Oregon) or regions that rely exclusively on solar energy.

+\textbf{Renewables + Battery + CAS.} A combination of battery deployments and carbon-aware scheduling offers additional improvements.
+We use a heuristic based solution where the priority is given to the workloads to minimize the runtime delays.
+Whenever there is lack of renewable supply, the energy stored in the battery is used first and workload shifting happens only if the energy stored in the batteries are not sufficient (at maximum DoD level).
+Whenever there is extra renewable supply, all available workloads are executed to use the available power first and batteries are charged with the remaining supply.
+This reduces the additional capacity required to reach 24/7 coverage compared with a battery only solution or a CAS-only solution alone and makes 100\% coverage the carbon-optimal solution in five of the regions.
+For rest of the regions except OR, carbon-optimal solution is at above 99\%.

-In summary, 24/7 coverage depends on renewable energy generation characteristics of the datacenter region.
+In summary, 24/7 coverage depends on renewable energy generation characteristics of the datacenter region, delay tolerance characteristics of the workloads and the possibility of using batteries.
 In several cases, achieving complete 24/7 coverage is neither feasible nor the most carbon-efficient solution.
 Solutions that complement investments in renewable energy are necessary.
-The addition of batteries or carbon-aware scheduling can reduce a datacenter's total carbon footprint by an order of magnitude.
-A combination of battery deployments and carbon-aware scheduling may offer additional improvement.
-How to make these decisions optimally is an open research question left for future work.
+The addition of batteries and carbon-aware scheduling can reduce a datacenter's total carbon footprint by 15-65\% depending on the region.
+However, there are other side-effects of using batteries and additional servers such as environmental factors and construction limitations.
+When designing carbon-aware solutions one must take the other factors into account as well.